-Crowding rates are particularly higher for Pacific peoples and Māori in New Zealand than other groups.
+Crowding rates are higher for Pacific peoples and Māori in New Zealand than other groups.
 On a national average, around 1 in 5 Māori experience crowding and in Northland, 1 in 4.
-Crowding can pose an increase risk on health such as greaten the risk of infectious disease transmission.
-Knowing where crowding is most concentrated will assist to distribute help and/or resources to vulnerable communities.
+Crowding can pose an increased risk of health issues such as greater risk of infectious disease transmission.
+Knowing where crowding is most concentrated will assist in distributing help and/or resources to vulnerable communities.